rubyonjets/jets-docs/getting-started.md

 title: Getting Started
 ---

-Step-by-step guides to help you get started with Jets, the Ruby Serverless Framework.
+Step-by-step guides to help you get started with Jets, the Serverless Deployment Service.

 ___